eisenjulian/nlp_estimator_tutorial/blog.md

 ![Model weights](https://raw.githubusercontent.com/eisenjulian/nlp_estimator_tutorial/master/token_weights.png)

 As we can see, tokens with the most positive weight such as 'refreshing' are clearly associated with positive sentiment, while tokens that have a large negative weight unarguably evoke negative emotions.
-A simple but powerful optimization that one can do on this model is weighting the tokens by their [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) scores.
+A simple but powerful modification that one can do to improve this model is weighting the tokens by their [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) scores.

 ### Embeddings